ScrumFacilitators/all-4-one/README.md

 + [ONLINE] replace voting cards with a 'playing board' for the cards (3 piles: playing, good answers, discard)?

 # Change log
-v0.4 Based on online playtesting: fixed 'turn balloon' 1st round, improved language in Q4.
+v0.5 Based on Meetup feedback (https://www.meetup.com/nl-NL/Scrum-Facilitators/events/282323877).
+Rephrased question 1 into 'What accountability lays at the Product Owner only?'.
+Fixed answers of question 0 in hybrid version. v0.4 Based on online playtesting: fixed 'turn balloon' 1st round, improved language in Q4.
 Added PDF files of the  hybrid/'zoom' friendly version.
 With 'stand-up' playing mode and capital letters (to deal with mirrored webcams).
 Fixed Q4 in pptx files.
 Updated PPTX file to v0.4 v0.3 Based on play testing: Added game instruction icons (who reads the question out loud, All-4-one, pull it back), text reviewed by Ziryan Salayi. v0.2 renamed game, added example question (question zero) and instruction cards, added gamified instructions, added QR codes for inpect & adapt round.
 First play test with Windesheim Students during workshop.
 Added powerpoint source.